eecs394-f16/teamedup/README.md

 sudo gem install sass
 ```

+For more information on the Ionic Framework, and for help developing your app see [Ionic's Documentation](http://ionicframework.com/docs).

 ### Database
 The database should be a MySQL database.
 A SQL dump of all dummy data and the table creation scripts is in the project directory as `SQL_BACKUP.sql`.